tannewt/wa-law.org/bill/2023-24/hb/1066/1/README.md

 5. Nothing in this section applies to the lawful concealed carry of a firearm by a person who has a valid concealed pistol license.

 6. A city, town, county, or other municipality must post signs providing notice of the restrictions on possession of firearms and other weapons under this section at any locations specified in subsection (1)(b) of this section.

+## Section 3007
+As used in this chapter:

 ## Section 3008
 1. A person is guilty of rape in the second degree when, under circumstances not constituting rape in the first degree, the person engages in sexual intercourse with another person: